didiersmith/steve/chapters/the-terrarium.md

 The tiny marble appeared in the center of the igloo.
 He had the robots push the marble into the airlock, and released the vacuum.

 As the air rushed in to fill the airlock, the marble floated upwards.
 By the time Xavier was able to turn the airlock handle and open the door, it was pressed against the airlock ceiling.
 He picked it up and rolled it around in his hands.
 It was a strange sensation, rolling around a ball that kept trying to fall upwards.
-Eventually, he let it go, and the impossibly light ball slowly floated up to rest in a cranny in the the laboratory ceiling.
+Eventually, he let it go, and the impossibly light ball slowly floated up to rest in a cranny in the laboratory ceiling.

 Xavier went back into CAD, dragged a resize handle on the sphere, flicked into CAM, and hit "run".
 A basketball-sized web of super-thin wires appeared on the floor of the igloo, before being filled out with black carbon.
 The robots pushed the ball into the airlock.
 Xavier released the pressure again and opened the airlock door.